Knowledgeable Car Crash Lawyers Assisting Victims in California

 An experienced Folsom car accident lawyer may be able to recover damages such as emergency care bills, the medical costs of treatment over time, rehabilitation, lost earning capacity, lost income, household services, lost enjoyment of activities, mental anguish, and pain and suffering.
 The damages are intended to put you back into the position in which you would have been had you not encountered the reckless driver.

 When reckless driving is a result of drunk driving, it may also be possible to recover punitive damages, which are meant to deter future similar actions and punish the defendant.
 Punitive damages may be recovered when somebody does not have an intent to cause harm but intentionally performs an act so unreasonable and dangerous — like drunk driving — that they should know that it is highly probable that harm will result.

 If you are hurt by reckless driving in a residential area, contact our firm.
 You may be struggling with paying medical bills and taking time off to recover from your injuries.
-Our Sacramento lawyers can hold a reckless driver accountable through a personal injury lawsuit.
+A skilled Folsom car accident lawyer from our firm can hold a reckless driver accountable through a personal injury lawsuit.
 We provide skillful legal representation to people injured by reckless driving from our Folsom office.
 To obtain a free consultation, call Travis G. Black & Associates at (916) 962-2896.